Nirmal-Prabhu/OCR-on-Devanagiri-Characters/README.md

 Just like the MNIST Dataset for English digits, a dataset for "Hindi" or "Devanagiri" characters also exists.
 The aim of this mini-project is to create ML and DL models which can effectively identify the characters.

+To run our flask app, navigate to the main directory and type the command 'flask run'.

 ## Filing structure

 There are five folders and an app.py file in this project.